ChandlerShores/LaunchWorthy_v2/README.md

    - Two 30-min sessions per month
    - Ongoing support and accountability

+## 🔄 Alternative Booking System

+The site includes a `BookingWidget` component that provides a single-page booking experience:

+- **Direct Payment** - Immediate Stripe checkout without multi-step flow
+- **Calendly Embed** - Inline scheduling widget
+- **Service Selection** - Radio button interface for service selection
+- **Test Mode Indicators** - Visual indicators for development
+- **Session Preparation** - Built-in checklist for users

+This component can be used for A/B testing or as an alternative to the 3-step flow.

+## 🛡️ Middleware

+The site includes maintenance mode middleware (`src/middleware.ts`):

+- **Development Mode**: Allows all traffic to pass through
+- **Production Mode**: Blocks traffic with 503 "Site offline for maintenance" status
+- **Configuration**: Controlled by `NODE_ENV` environment variable
+- **Matcher**: Applies to all routes except API, static files, and favicon

+To disable maintenance mode, modify the middleware function.

 ## 🔄 Booking Flow

 The site features a sophisticated 3-step booking process: